geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 might have a CRS description that does not fully conform to the new standards of PROJ > 6 (proj4 strings, older WKT formats, ...).
 In such cases, you will get a :class:`pyproj.CRS <pyproj.crs.CRS>` object that might not be fully what you expected (e.g. not equal to the expected EPSG code).
-Below we list a few possible cases.
+Below is a list of a few possible cases.

 I get a "Bound CRS"?
 ~~~~~~~~~~~~~~~~~~~~